 Operating Revenues.
 Operating revenues were \$0.3 million lower for the year ended December 31, 2010 compared with the year ended December 31, 2009.
-Operating revenues in the U.S. Gulf of Mexico were \$8.9 million lower primarily due to a reduction in the number of helicopters operating in the region and lower flight hours supporting oil and gas activities following the Deepwater Horizon incident.
-These reductions were partially offset by revenues generated by equipment contracted to the U.S. Coast Guard in support of oil spill response efforts.
-Operating revenues from leasing activities increased by \$22.1 million as additional helicopters were placed on international leases, primarily in Brazil.
-As of December 31, 2010, 39 helicopters were dedicated to the leasing market compared with 35 as of December 31, 2009.
+Operating revenues in the U.S. Gulf of Mexico were \$8.9 million lower primarily due to a \$11.6 million decrease driven by a reduction in the number of helicopters operating in the region and lower flight hours supporting oil and gas activities following the Deepwater Horizon incident.
+These reductions were partially offset by revenues of \$2.7 million generated by equipment contracted to the U.S. Coast Guard in support of oil spill response efforts.
+Operating revenues from contract-leasing activities increased by \$22.1 million as additional helicopters were placed on international contract-leases, primarily in Brazil.
+As of December 31, 2010, 39 helicopters were dedicated to the contract-leasing market compared with 35 as of December 31, 2009.
 Operating revenues from air medical services decreased by \$15.0 million due to the non-renewal of several contracts upon their conclusion.
+Operating revenues in Alaska were \$3.0 million higher primarily due to an increase in the number of helicopters on contract in support of oil and gas activities.
+Operating revenues for the FBO were \$1.8 million lower primarily due to the loss of a significant customer during 2009.

 Costs and Expenses.
 Costs and expenses were \$9.7 million higher for the year ended December 31, 2010 compared with the year ended December 31, 2009.
-Personnel costs were \$4.4 million lower primarily due to a reduction in workforce in air medical services in line with reduced activity and lower crew subsistence costs in the U.S. Gulf of Mexico.
-These decreases were partially offset by higher wage and benefit costs in Alaska in support of additional helicopters on contract.
-Repairs and maintenance costs were \$3.4 million higher as additional helicopters were placed in power-by-hour maintenance contracts, partially offset by a reduction in maintenance spending in air medical services as a result of fewer contracts.
+Personnel costs were \$4.4 million lower primarily due to a

+\$4.2 million reduction in wage and benefit costs for air medical services in line with reduced activity and \$1.9 million in lower crew subsistence costs in the U.S. Gulf of Mexico.
+These decreases were partially offset by \$1.7 million in higher wage and benefit costs in Alaska in support of additional helicopters on contract.
+Repairs and maintenance costs were \$3.4 million higher primarily due to a \$5.8 million increase in power-by-hour expense as additional helicopters were placed in power-by-hour maintenance contracts and a \$1.7 million increase due to the timing of major repairs, partially offset by a \$4.1 million reduction in maintenance spending in air medical services as a result of fewer contracts.
 Fuel expense decreased by \$1.8 million primarily due to a reduction in FBO fuel sales.
-Other operating expenses were lower in 2009 due to the receipt of insurance reimbursements in 2009 for expenses incurred following Hurricanes Gustav and Ike in 2008.
-Administrative and general expenses were \$4.4 million higher primarily due to higher wage and benefit costs and the 2009 reversal of a \$1.5 million provision for doubtful accounts following its collection.
+Other operating expenses were \$3.4 million higher primarily due to the receipt of \$5.7 million in insurance reimbursements in 2009 for expenses incurred following Hurricanes Gustav and Ike in 2008.
+This was partially offset by a \$2.3 million reduction in costs attributable to a firefighting contract completed in 2009.
+Administrative and general expenses were \$4.4 million higher primarily due to \$2.1 million in higher wage and benefit costs and the 2009 reversal of a \$1.5 million provision for doubtful accounts following its collection.
 Depreciation expense was \$6.0 million higher due to the continued modernization of the fleet through the addition of new and higher cost equipment.